 As a systems integrator, chances are, you have probably completed dozens, hundreds, or even thousands of video surveillance installations.
-You know exactly what to do when your customer needs CCTV or wants to expand their system.
+You know exactly what to do when your customer needs video system or wants to expand their system.
 But what do you do when your client asks you to add audio to a security camera?

 Today, more end users are wanting to deploy audio for alarm verification, dispute resolution, visitor management, remote monitoring, quality assurance, employee training, business intelligence and more.
 Video only tells part of the story.
 Sound provides critical evidence to understanding not just what took place, but also why something happened as well as underlying motives.
 Audio provides the missing puzzle piece, and this is why it is seeing strong adoption.